+Lafayette laundromat shooting leaves 2 dead, 2 injured

 Lafayette laundromat shooting leaves 1 dead, 3 injured

 LAFAYETTE, Ind.
-(WISH) — A shooting at a Lafayette laundromat Thursday night left one dead and three others injured – including the shooter.
+(WISH) — A shooting at a Lafayette laundromat Thursday night left two dead – one being the shooter – and three others injured.

 Around 7:40 p.m., officers with the Lafayette Police Department were called to a shooting at Lafayette Laundry on South Street just west of Sagamore Parkway North.